aakarner/ctpp-analysis/README.md

 * **01-create-database.R**: Create MonetDB database and populate it with all necessary tables.
 * **02-analysis-part1.R**: Toy analysis demonstrating how CTPP Part 1 data can be extracted from the database and visualized.
 * **03-analysis-part3.R**: Use iterative proportional fitting to create synthetic tract-level flow tables stratified by mode and race/ethnicity.
+The CTPP Part 3 does not contain a flow table cross-tabbed by race and mode.
+Here, we begin with the Part 3 flow table by mode, make an initial assumption to split it into white/non-white for each mode based on the regional share of commuters using each mode

 # To-do
 1. Consider uncertainty (collect and report margins of error)